The K-12 Cyber Incident Map

 Why Was it Created?

 The K-12 Cyber Incident Map was created to build a data-based awareness of the scope and variety of digital security and privacy threats facing K-12 public schools and districts.
-As public education increasingly relies on technology for teaching, learning, assessment and school operations, it is imperative that effective policy and practice is in place to protect children and youth, as well as taxpayer-funded equipment and services.
+As public education increasingly relies on technology for teaching, learning, assessment and school operations, it is imperative that effective policy and practice is in place to protect children and youth, school employees, and taxpayer-funded equipment and services.
 It also is intended to shed a light on the need for uniform standards for disclosing cyber incidents affecting schools, students, and educators.

 For related writing and research about these issues, please see: